Federation Management

 Advanced Settings (SAML only)

-Customize Certificate Issuer Sent to IdP: This setting overrides the default Certificate Issuer (also referred to as the Entity ID) information sent to the Identity Provider (IdP).
+Customize Certificate Issuer Sent to IdP: This setting overrides the default Certificate Issuer information sent by the platform to the Identity Provider (IdP).
 This setting should be used cautiously and only when necessary to maintain compatibility with your IdP configuration.

 ForceAuthN: Select the checkbox to force authentication, or deselect it to disable forced authentication.
 When enabled, the Force Authentication (ForceAuthN) setting asks the identity provider (IdP) to require the user to authenticate again, even if the user has an existing session or has previously authenticated.
 The IdP must ignore any existing session and prompt the user to provide their credentials for authentication.
 The support and behavior for this option may vary depending on the IdP's SAML implementation.